railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

    :scale: 50
    :align: center

-   *Example of profiling customer prospects by the Tiny company*
+   *Example of profiling customer prospects by the OpenERP company*

 The sales person starts by asking the questions mentioned above and then with a couple of minutes of work can decide what to propose to the prospective customer.

-At the end of the exhibition prospects' details and their responses to the questionnaire are entered into Open ERP.
+At the end of the exhibition prospects' details and their responses to the questionnaire are entered into OpenERP.
 The profiling system automatically classifies the prospects into appropriate partner categories.

 This enables your sales people to follow prospects up efficiently and adapt their approach based on